Skip to content

 To shed light on the road ahead, we’ve released a forecast of how much an average four-year university degree will cost Canadian students in each province.

-When looking at the forecasted cost of a 4-year degree and residence for students starting school next year, Canadians in these four provinces are also expected to pay the most, with those in Nova Scotia and Ontario having to pay an average of $88,490 and $86,106, respectively.
+When looking at the forecasted cost of a four-year degree and residence for students starting school next year, Canadians in these four provinces are also expected to pay the most, with those in Nova Scotia and Ontario having to pay an average of $88,490 and $86,106, respectively.
 This is more than $10,000 greater than the national average.
 On the other end, students in British Columbia ($68,495), Manitoba ($67,934) and Newfoundland ($54,366) are estimated to pay the least.

 Click here for a PDF version of the table found above.